The Robber Hotzenplotz: Origin

 At the beginning of the 1960s Ottfried Preußler worked unsuccessfully on the initial approaches on Krabat.
 Due to the disappointment, he took the decision to change and to write something amusing.
 He decided to write about a clown tale (Kasper), which included all the typical characters of a clown story: Kasperl (the clown), Seppel, Grandmother, the robber, the police officer (who has the Bavarian name Alois Dimpfelmoser, wearing a spiked helmet), the wizard (Petrosilius Zwackelmann) and others.
 Preußler named the robber after a village in Silesia, which is called Hotzenplotz in German and Osoblaha in Czech.
 This name impressed Preußler very much during his childhood, so that he still remembered it.
 The book was published in 1962.

 The first tale of the robber Hotzenplotz was very popular among the readers.
 Originally Preußler only planned to write a single book about the robber Hotzenplotz, but after receiving requests from children with detailed suggestions for further books about the robber, he decided to write another book about Hotzenplotz, seven years after publishing the first book.

 Due to the fact that the dog Wasti, which was accidentally transformed into a crocodile by the widow Schlotterbeck and which was not transformed back into its original body at the end of the second book, Preußler again received letters from readers.
 For this reason he wrote a further book in which he took care of not leaving an open ending.
-Furthermore, he explained at the end of the book that it definitely was his last clown tale.
+Furthermore, he explained at the end of the book that it definitely was his last Kasper tale.